Since the formation of the National Diploma in Beekeeping Board in 1954, a total of 90 Diplomas have been awarded.

 She updated Ted Hoopers Guide to Bees and Honey and the Beginners Bee Book.

 Several articles on practical beekeeping in BBKA News, monthly beginner articles for Bee Craft, and an article in the Veterinary Times.
-Margaret is currently the secretary to the NDB Board.
+Margaret is currently the President of the NDB Board.
 Back to Top

 Adrian Waring, NDB